vladetkoto/zabbix/README.md

 Run sh install.sh inside zabbix directory.
 Waith for the process to finish.

-Open your browser and type ip address of the server.
+Check your IP and open it in your browser.

 Use Admin for Username and zabbix for password.

 zabbix_backup.sh will create a DB backup.